 - Family history of a genetic condition

 - Suspicion of a genetic condition

-Establishing an underlying genetic cause for these problems can provide information on what to expect in the future, prognosis of the condition, the chance of having additional children/family members affected with the condition, and access to support groups and services.
+Establishing an underlying genetic cause for these problems can provide information on what to expect in the future,

 Individuals with a personal/family history or symptoms of an adult-onset genetic condition may benefit from genetic counseling to learn about:

 - The risk that they or their children may be diagnosed with/develop an adult-onset condition

 - Genetic testing options available for diagnosis or predictive testing